-Join Wayne Cascio for an in-depth discussion in this video Administrative HR, part of Human Resources Fundamentals.
+Join Wayne Cascio for an in-depth discussion in this video Administrative HR, part of Human Resources Foundations.

 - Suppose you were starting a brand new organization.
 You probably wouldn't have an HR Department because your organization is just getting underway.
 Nevertheless, as you begin to grow, you and the managers you hire will need to be concerned about five broad areas that involve people, staffing, retention, development, adjustment and managing change.
 Together, these five broad areas constitute human resource management or the HRM system, and much of it is administrative.